drarnakarick/hyde/_posts/2015-05-07-swcarpentry.md

 Thirty people attended part or all of the workshop.
 Roughly half the participants were women, with an even split between PhD students (light grey - outer ring) and established research postdocs and staff (dark grey - outer ring).

-<iframe width="700px" height="700px" src="http://drarnakarick.github.io/software-carpentry-resources/public/participants.html" frameborder="0" allowfullscreen="allowfullscreen">&nbsp;</iframe>
+<iframe width="700px" height="700px" src="http://drarnakarick.github.io/software-carpentry-resources/public/participants.html" frameborder="0" allowfullscreen="allowfullscreen"></iframe>

-Breakdown of participants by Research Group/Department:
+Research Group/Department:

-* CAS - Centre for Astrophysics &amp; Supercomputing
+* CAS - Centre for Astrophysics and Supercomputing
 * CMP - Centre for Micro-Photonics
 * BPsyC - Brain and Psychological Sciences Research Centre
-* CHP - Centre for Human Psychophamacology.
+* CHP - Centre for Human Psychopharmacology.
-* COEST - Centre for Ocean Engineering
+* COEST - Centre for Ocean Engineering, Science and Technology
 * SISR - Swinburne Institute for Social Research
-* DBHS - Department for Behavioural Sciences
+* DBHS - Department of Biomedical and Health Sciences
 * CTI - Centre for Transformative Innovation
+* EBC - Environment and Biotechnology Centre

-This script (participants.html) and template data (participants_template.csv) for generating the above plot can be downloaded from this [resources  repository](http://drarnakarick.github.io/2015-05-04-swinpython/public/participants.csv).
+The script (participants.html) for generating the above plot, and example data (participants_template.csv), can be downloaded from this [resources  repository](http://drarnakarick.github.io/2015-05-04-swinpython/public/participants.csv).
 The template was provided by [@evilangelpixie](http://twitter.com/evilangelpixie) and is a modified version of the [Sequences Sunburst](http://bl.ocks.org/kerryrodden/7090426) template.